Top places to fish for £22

 A very popular method of fishing for pike is to use a spinner, plug or lure.
-It’s very simple and requires minimal tackle and suits the angler that likes to roam rather than sit in one place.
+It’s simple and requires minimal tackle, suiting the angler that likes to roam rather than sit in one place.

 Meandering through the Welsh countryside, the Monmouthshire & Brecon Canal is one of our most beautiful and peaceful waterways.
 It is a true hidden gem, and a haven for wildlife.
-Boat traffic is light – the canal is isolated from the rest of the network and part of it is unnavigable – and nature here is thriving.
+Boat traffic is light because the canal is isolated from the rest of the network and part of it is unnavigable.
 Visit the Mon & Brec for a memorable day fishing.

 The tranquil Ashby Canal meanders through a very level, rural environment.
 Hedgerows and reeds add to a green landscape, rich in wildlife, including herons, kingfishers and moorhens.
 Coarse fish species include bream, roach, chub and pike.

 As an alternative to buying a Waterway Wanderers permit, you can also fish on this stretch by becoming a full member of Tusses Angling Club.